VimsecAu/kb/m365/baselines/defender.md

   - [T1656: Impersonation](https://attack.mitre.org/techniques/T1656/)

 #### MS.DEFENDER.2.2v1
-Domain impersonation protection SHOULD be enabled for domains owned by the agency in both the standard and strict preset policies.
+Domain impersonation protection SHOULD be enabled for domains owned by the company in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.2v1; Criticality: SHOULD -->
-- _Rationale:_ Configuring domain impersonation protection for all agency domains reduces the risk of a user being deceived by a look-alike domain.
+- _Rationale:_ Configuring domain impersonation protection for all company domains reduces the risk of a user being deceived by a look-alike domain.
 By configuring impersonation protection in both preset policies, administrators can help protect email recipients from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
-- _Note:_ The standard and strict preset security policies must be enabled to protect agency domains.
+- _Note:_ The standard and strict preset security policies must be enabled to protect company domains.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)
     - [T1566.001: Spearphishing Attachment](https://attack.mitre.org/techniques/T1566/001/)